lmiller1990/eleutheria/packages/marketing/posts/about/README.md

 # About Eleutheria

 Welcome to the *Eleutheria* website!
+Eleutheria is a hackable, web based rhythm game.
 In this post, I will discuss my goals for the *Eleutheria* project and outline my design principles.

 ## Existing Literature